robertchase/meander/example/README.md

 The variables defined in a `GET` call's query string, or in the `form` or `json` content of another method's body are available for assignment to a function's arguments.

-Here a simple add function that adds two required parameters together:
+Here is a simple add function that adds two required parameters together:

 [simple add](add.py)